 Information about Fraser River chinook fisheries management measures

-DFO’s fisheries management measures support the recovery of at-risk Fraser River chinook populations, provide access for First Nations food, social and ceremonial (FSC) fisheries, and provide access for commercial and recreational fisheries to harvest healthy chinook populations.
-These measures were put in place to support the jobs and communities that depend on chinook fisheries.
+Our fisheries management measures support the recovery of at-risk Fraser River chinook populations, provide access for First Nations food, social and ceremonial (FSC) fisheries, and provide access for commercial and recreational fisheries to harvest healthy chinook populations.
+These fisheries management measures were put in place to support the jobs and communities that depend on chinook fisheries.

 Frequently asked questions